bblhd/ctheme/README.md

 # ctheme
-Minimalist runtime color based theming engine library, designed to allow the syncing and runtime configuration of colors across different lightweight programs, ranging from text editors to window managers to terminals and file browsers.
+Minimalist runtime color based theming engine library, designed to allow the syncing and runtime configuration of colors across different lightweight programs, such as terminals, text editors, file browsers, and window managers.

 ## Usage
 To use this library, you have to compile and link `ctheme.c` with the main program,